Degree Requirements

 Course, HP-Average, and Honors Requirements

 The course requirements for the Ph.D. degree are set individually by each department or program.
-Each course offered in the Graduate School counts for a single credit or, in rare cases, one-half credit.
-Only courses offered by the Graduate School and officially numbered on the graduate level (i.e., 500 or higher), and receiving a qualitative grade of Honors, High Pass, or Pass, can fulfill requirements for the doctoral degree, with the exception of certain undergraduate language courses or where specified in advance by the department or program.
-Although departments may set more stringent requirements, to meet the minimum Graduate School quality requirement for the Ph.D., students must achieve the grade of Honors in at least one full-year, two-credit graduate course or two one-credit graduate courses taken after matriculation in the Graduate School and during the nine-month academic year and achieve an HP average in coursework required towards the Ph.D.
+Each course offered in the graduate school counts for a single credit or, in rare cases, one-half credit.
+Only courses offered by the graduate school and officially numbered on the graduate level (i.e., 500 or higher), and receiving a qualitative grade of Honors, High Pass, or Pass, can fulfill requirements for the doctoral degree, with the exception of certain undergraduate language courses or where specified in advance by the department or program.
+Although departments may set more stringent requirements, to meet the minimum graduate school quality requirement for the Ph.D., students must achieve the grade of Honors in at least two one-credit graduate courses taken after matriculation in the graduate school and during the nine-month academic year and achieve an HP average in coursework required towards the Ph.D.
 The HP-average and Honors requirements must be met in courses other than those concerned exclusively with dissertation research and preparation.

 Qualifying Examination

-Each Ph.D. student must pass a general examination, separate from course examinations, in a major subject and in such subordinate subjects as may be required by the department.
-Such examinations are described in the individual department listings.
+Each Ph.D. student must pass a general examination, separate from course examinations, in a major subject and in such subordinate subjects as may be required by the department or program.
+Such examinations are described in the individual program listings.
 Students must assemble a qualifying examination committee in consultation with their program.
-Students unable to constitute a committee that satisfies the academic requirements of their program will normally be withdrawn from the Graduate School at the end of year three.
+Students unable to constitute a committee that satisfies the academic requirements of their program will normally be withdrawn from the graduate school at the end of year three.
 Students should consult with their director of graduate studies for further information about this requirement.

 Committee Constitution Requirement

-Each Ph.D. student must have a dissertation committee, including an adviser who is a member of the Graduate School faculty, satisfactory to the student’s department and in accordance with Graduate School requirements in order to register for the fourth year of study.
+Each Ph.D. student must have a dissertation committee, including an adviser who is a member of the graduate school faculty and at least one additional committee member who is a tenure-track Yale faculty member, approved by the student’s department in order to register for the fourth year of study.
 Students without an approved committee will normally be withdrawn from their program.

 Prospectus

-The dissertation topic, in the form of a prospectus, must be approved by the department.
-Certification of this approval, together with a copy of the prospectus, must be filed with the Graduate School registrar at least six months prior to the submission of the dissertation.
-By the time a prospectus is submitted, the department must approve a member of the graduate faculty to serve as the primary adviser for the dissertation.
+The dissertation topic, in the form of a prospectus, must be approved by the department or program.
+Certification of this approval, together with a copy of the prospectus, must be filed with the graduate school registrar at least six months prior to the submission of the dissertation.
+By the time a prospectus is submitted, the program must approve a member of the graduate faculty to serve as the primary adviser for the dissertation.
 Students who plan to submit the dissertation before the end of the fourth year of study should be sure to reserve time to satisfy this requirement.

 The prospectus should be viewed as a preliminary statement of what the student proposes to do in the dissertation and not as an unalterable commitment.
 However, substantive deviation from the dissertation project outlined in a prospectus (as determined by the director of graduate studies and associate dean) will require that the student draft a new prospectus to be approved by the dissertation committee at least six months prior to the submission of the dissertation.